Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/share-config.md

 Alfresco Share presents data view and entry forms throughout its user interface, which are built on the Surf framework.
 This framework provides a convention for implementing forms.

-Alfresco Content Services uses only one configuration syntax and one set of UI controls for forms throughout.
+Content Services uses only one configuration syntax and one set of UI controls for forms throughout.

 ### Use of forms in Share